Louise Quinn: Style of play

 Quinn is a commanding central defender, described as "towering" and "a rock".
 She is particularly dominant in the air: "most of what I do in football involves heading the ball".
 After scoring a typical headed goal against Australia in June 2022, Player of the Match Quinn jokingly referred to it as "the auld trademark".

 Having become known as a strong, unshowy defender, Quinn developed other aspects of her game while playing for Arsenal: "There, I changed the sort of player that I was.
 I'm generally a real centre-back – tough, I love big tackles, get the ball as far away from goal as possible, literally do whatever it takes.
 But now you see that centre-backs are changing.
 It's more modern, you've got to be a ball-playing centre-back and I learned that at Arsenal.
 I learned to pass the ball around my own box and to play out of tight situations.
 I completely developed a new way of football, and to do that at 27, 28 and 29 – I loved it."

 Also renowned for her leadership qualities, Quinn's Birmingham City manager Scott Booth said of her: "I just know how much of a leader she is.
 She stands out, because of her physique [height], she's head and shoulders above the rest, she's a complete leader."
 Ireland manager Vera Pauw likened Quinn to a tiger for her fighting qualities.

 Personal life

 After attending Newbridge College, Quinn was awarded a Football Association of Ireland scholarship to University College Dublin, from which she graduated with a degree in Sports and Exercise Management.
 She also represented Irish Universities at the World University Games, playing in the 2009 tournament in Belgrade.

 Quinn has a form of dyslexia which hindered her learning Swedish and Italian during her stays in those countries.
 Her condition also made her exempt from mandatory Irish language classes at school, although patriotism led her to continue the subject and gain a pass mark at Leaving Cert level.

+Quinn is in a relationship with supermodel Eilish O’Gara.
+The couple live in Birmingham.

 She has worked for Raidió Teilifís Éireann as a television pundit, including at the 2018 FIFA World Cup, and the 2019 FIFA Women's World Cup.